 Alexander Petrov.
 Va Banque

-Erarta Museum presents an exhibition by the artist Alexander Petrov whose Expressionist paintings reflect the zeitgeist and energy of the eternal struggle between life and non-being
+Erarta Museum presented an exhibition by the artist Alexander Petrov whose Expressionist paintings reflect the zeitgeist and energy of the eternal struggle between life and non-being

 Vivid, instantly recognizable, aggressive works